michaelandrefraniatte/michaelandrefraniatte/README.md

 **• Consent:** You are agree to contact, quote and pay author, and you respect the copyrights and the license of author.
 You may not distribute, reproduce, copy, modify or create derivative works from work of author.
 Author retains all rights on his source codes.

-**• Prices:** $1 million per work and per user, agreed upon with consent, otherwise $1 trillion per user.
-Possible negotiation directly with author, otherwise the prices are those fixed here.
+**• Prices:** Possible negotiation directly with author, otherwise the prices are as following... $1 million per work and per user, agreed upon with consent, otherwise $1 billion with fair use, otherwise $1 trillion if you supplant or share or sell or put your name or any other name than author's name.